mahoney1/test/acl_trading.md

 Then click on the **UPDATE** button on the bottom left to update the business network.

-This rule will allow the `current` Trader Participant(t) all operations on target Commodities(c) resources or record(v) that it 'owns'.
+This rule will allow the `current` Trader Participant all operations on target Commodity resources that it 'owns'.

 5. **TEST THE ACL**: Switch user to identity `tid1` (top right, 'ID Registry') and click on the 'Test' tab - confirm that there is one Commodity owned by TRADER1 participant and is visible/editable (icon) to this identity.